tamaragevorgyan/gettyimages-api/documentation/endpoints/oauth2/README.md

 http://tools.ietf.org/html/rfc6749#section-4.3
 The resource owner flow is only for Getty Images and Getty Images partner applications.
 This grant type is suitable for clients capable of obtaining the resource owner's credentials.
 It is also used to migrate existing clients using direct authentication schemes such as HTTP Basic or Digest authentication to OAuth by converting the stored credentials to an access token.

-1. Client application call token end point with the following request:
+1. Client application calls the token endpoint and includes the following information in the request:
-  * grant type of ‘password’
+  * grant type of "password"
   * username
   * password
-  * client id / API key
+  * client ID / API key
   * client secret

-2. Client receives as a result
+2. Client receives the following information as a response:
-  * an access token
+  * access token
   * refresh token
-  * an expiration in seconds
+  * expiration value (in seconds)
   * token type of "bearer"

+Notes:
-3. The access token is good for 30 minutes
+  * The access token is good for 30 minutes
-4. The refresh token is good for one year and can be used to retrieve another 30 minute access token by calling the token endpoint with a grant type of 'refresh_token'
+  * The refresh token is good for one year and can be used to retrieve another 30-minute access token by calling the token endpoint with a grant type of 'refresh_token'.

 #####Example request: